 James Brittain is an award-winning photographer working from studios in Montreal, Canada, and London, UK.
-Over 20 years of commissioned practice he’s established an international reputation for pictures grounded in the experience of architecture.
-His work is widely published in books and magazines around the world.
+Over 23 years of commissioned practice he’s established an international reputation for pictures grounded in the experience of architecture.
+His work is widely published online and in books and magazines around the world.

-He regularly provides lectures about photography and architecture at the London Institute (UK) and the School of Architecture at McGill University in Montreal.
+He regularly provides lectures about photography and architecture, most recently for the Daniels Faculty of Architecture at the University of Toronto and the School of Architecture at McGill University in Montreal.

-James has been the principal photographer on a number of books about architecture including a monograph on Canada’s celebrated MacKay-Lyons Sweetapple Architects, and a new volume about the art and architecture of London’s Kensington Palace, published by Yale University Press.
+Brittain has been the principal photographer for a number of recent books about architecture, including “platform.MIIDDLE: Architecture for Housing the 99%” by Canada’s 5468796 Architecture (2024, Arquiine),and a new volume about the art and architecture of the UK’s Kensington Palace (2018, Yale University Press).

 He lives with his family in Montreal.